ericburger/crossbardocs/pages/docs/installation/Installation-on-Ubuntu-Snappy.md

 **Crossbar.io publishes an official binary package for Ubuntu Snappy.**

 > Note: Ubuntu Snappy is a specialised version of regular Ubuntu.
-If you are using regular Ubuntu, please read [Installing on Ubuntu](Installing on Ubuntu) for installation instructions.
+If you are using regular Ubuntu, please read [Installation on Ubuntu](Installation on Ubuntu) for installation instructions.

 ## Installing